karlok/JSONPlaceholderApp/README.md

 # JSONPlaceholder SwiftUI MVVM-C Example

 A demonstration of clean architecture in iOS using SwiftUI, following the MVVM-C (Model-View-ViewModel-Coordinator) pattern.
-This project showcases best practices for building scalable, maintainable iOS applications while consuming a REST API.
+This project attempts to showcase best practices for building scalable, maintainable iOS applications while consuming a REST API.

 ## 🌟 Features